TurcoRiccardo/ARC_AGI/README.md

 - based on the order of the column list
 - based on the reverse order of the column list
 - based on the central column in the column list
-- based on the color of the column
+- based if the column contain a certaint color
 - we can select all the column

+We can select or group the components of the column in various ways:
+- based on the order of the components
+- based on the reverse order of the components
+- based on the central components in the column
+- based on the color of the components in the column
+- we can select all the components in the column

 ### Color Layer Representation
 We can represent the grid as a list of layer composed of all the pixels of one color, we have a layer for color.